 One study looked at 46 patients with severe depression.
 24 of these patients had raised levels of homocysteine.
 And significantly lower levels of folate, SAM-e, and other metabolites.

 The researchers concluded that looking at total homocysteine levels could be a measure of depression.
-Caused by folate deficiency, impaired methylation (SAM-e), and neurotransmitter metabolism (SAM-e).
+When it is caused by a folate deficiency, impaired methylation (SAM-e), and poor neurotransmitter metabolism (SAM-e).
 And a potential benefit to simply using vitamin replacement to treat severe depression.[xi]

 Or supplementing with SAM-e to treat depressive symptoms.